gabrielborg20/gbphotos/readme.txt

-Code for the GB Photography official website to be published on Github Pages
+Code for the GB Photography official website, published on Github Pages.